Market Quick Take - July 15, 2021

 Saxo Strategy Team

-Summary: Yesterday saw an uninspiring session in US equities, with the major averages closing lower on the day while small cap and value stocks were quite weak, perhaps in part on falling yields at the long end of the US yield curve.
+Summary: Yesterday saw an uninspiring session in US equities, with the major averages closing a hair higher on the day after tumbling off intraday highs while small cap and value stocks were quite weak, perhaps in part on falling yields at the long end of the US yield curve.
 Those lower yields inspired fresh yen strength and a weak session in Japan, while China is looking at finishing its session in green after slightly stronger than expected June economic data.

 What is our trading focus?

-Nasdaq 100 (USNAS100.I) and S&P 500 (US500.I) – the Nasdaq 100 index ended the day very slightly lower, perhaps partly held up by a new steep drop in US treasury yields after the prior day saw treasuries yields pulling sharply higher.
+Nasdaq 100 (USNAS100.I) and S&P 500 (US500.I) – the Nasdaq 100 index ended the day very slightly higher but well off session highs near 15,000, perhaps partly held up by a new steep drop in US treasury yields after the prior day saw treasuries yields pulling sharply higher.
 The median stock did poorly, and small cap and value stocks were notably weak on the session, a strong sign of concern for the broader averages, which could see a consolidation of some scale here.
 The S&P 500 Index momentum was divergent at the recent highs (lower momentum readings at the price high).
 First levels of note are perhaps the 21-day averages at 14,525 in the Nasdaq 100 and 4,291 in the S&P 500 if a bout of consolidation sets in.

 Wells Fargo (WFC:xnys) has been the long banking giant in the US to get a boost from its earnings report this week, as the main street-focused bank announced a solid beat on profits, revenue and expenses.
 But all of the big banks have noted a fall in lending as consumers and businesses have enjoyed the largess from US stimulus programs.